MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 ### 🕵️‍♂️ Reproducing issues

 If you've been part of a reasonably used OSS project, then you know how hard is to handle issues.
 Many of them don't even have enough information to reproduce and diagnose its causes.
-Help maintainers by trying to reproduce issues.
+You can help maintainers by trying to reproduce issues!
 You may have to ask users for more information (OS, language, library versions, for example), or steps to reproduce it.
 Sometimes the behavior is not a problem, but a deliberate choice.

 ### 📝 Improving documentation